Casehero

 LinkedIn (A) Case Answers

-Core business: LinkedIn’s main intention is to connect professionals by using their existing networks of business relationships on an internet platform.
-Therefore, the core business of LinkedIn can be described as B(C2C) business model assuming that due to their individual character members are consumers.
+Core business: LinkedIn’s main intention is to connect professionals by using their existing networks of business relationships on an Internet platform.
+Therefore, the core business of LinkedIn can be described as a B(C2C) business model, assuming that due to their individual character, members are consumers.
 Even though users often represent businesses, the interaction on the platform takes place between individuals/consumers.
-Exactly this C2C component has so far complicated the monetization of the business.
+This C2C component has so far complicated the monetization of the business.

-Applications: In 2004 and 2005 LinkedIn has developed the following three applications in order to set the foundation for future revenue streams:
+Applications: In 2004 and 2005, LinkedIn developed the following three applications in order to set the foundation for future revenue streams:

-• LinkedIn Jobs offers companies the possibility to post a job advertisement for a fee.
+- LinkedIn Jobs offers companies the possibility to post a job advertisement for a fee.
 In this specific case, the interaction thus takes place between companies and individuals.
-The service, therefore, complements the core business by a B(B2C) model which is easier to monetize.
+The service, therefore, complements the core business with a B(B2C) model, which is easier to monetize.

 Unlock Case Solution Now!